 Australian Transaction Reports and Analysis Center (AUSTRAC)

 The Australian Transaction Reports and Analysis Center is the Australian government's primary financial intelligence agency.
 Its main task is to combat money and terrorist financing.
-AUSTRAC tries to detect criminal threats and abuses of the Australian financial system.
-The standards that companies expect to comply with are mainly detection, monitoring, and reporting.
+In addition, AUSTRAC tries to detect criminal threats and gaps in the Australian financial system.
+The standards that companies are expected to comply with are mainly detection, monitoring, and reporting.
 As the Financial Intelligence Unit, AUSTRAC shares its findings locally and internationally with the required mass and law enforcement agencies.
 It is also involved in several national and state task forces that provide expert financial intelligence to national security and serious and organized crime international efforts.

 Sanction Scanner provides AML Compliance solutions compatible with global and local AML Regulations.
 Organizations can use Sanction Scanner's software to comply with regulations, avoid regulatory penalties, and protect their reputation.